GeronGitHub/Food-Ordering-System/README.md

 # End Points

-Above are some of the notable end points.
+Below are some of the notable end points.

 ```bash
 http://localhost:8080/api/v1/customers